 The Development Office, headed by the director of development, collaborates with the Indiana University Foundation to design and implement fundraising efforts under the direction of the dean of the School of Nursing.
-Objectives of the office are to do the following:
+Objectives of the office include the following:

-- Work with faculty, alumni, staff, and volunteers to identify, cultivate, and secure gifts from individuals, foundations, and corporations, thereby enhancing the community of learning. - Supervise planning and implementation of fundraising activities, special events, and donor recognition programs. - Develop and maintain publications about the school and opportunities for giving.
+- Work with faculty, alumni, staff, and volunteers to identify, cultivate, and secure gifts from individuals, foundations, and corporations, thereby enhancing the community of learning. - Supervise planning and implementation of fundraising activities, special events, and donor recognition programs. - Develop and maintain opportunities for giving and involvement.

-For more information, please contact the Development Office, School of Nursing, NU 102, IUPUI; telephone (317) 274-1545 or (317) 274-4293; fax (317) 278-7908.
+For more information, please contact the Development Office, School of Nursing, NU 102, IUPUI; phone (317) 274-1545 or (317) 274-4293; fax: (317) 278-7908.